MeenVP/AsthsistPlus/README.md

  This project is a part of the senior project submitted in partial fullfillment of the Requirement for THE DEGREE OF BACHELOR OF SCIENCE (INFORMATION AND COMMUNICATION TECHNOLOGY) Faculty of Information and Communication Technology, Mahidol University 2023

 ### Features :stethoscope:
-- Environmental trigger monitoring
+- Environmental trigger monitoring :cloud:
-- Asthma activity and medication tracking
+- Asthma activity and medication tracking :pill:
-- Integration with wearable devices via Google Fit
+- Integration with wearable devices via Google Fit :watch:
-- Asthma control test
+- Asthma control test :memo:
-- Peak flow zone prediction using machine learning
+- Peak flow zone prediction using machine learning :gear:

 ### Application